 A red flag bottleneck that is sometimes found in convertibles is about what happens during conversion.
 Some convertibles have an option built in which allows investors and/or the startup to decide what will happen to the investment at the qualifying event.
 Early stage investors investing via convertibles usually hope to get shares eventually.

 If the startup has the option to repay in cash, investors will not get the shares they are after.
-Instead, they get their initial invested amount plus accrued interest in cash.
+Instead, they get their initial invested amount, plus accrued interest in cash.
 That could be a serious disappointment for investors that endured the high risk of investing in a startup but are merely compensated by a return which could have simply been achieved by investing in a loan.
 This is not how the risk/return mechanism should work.

-Even more worrisome, in the case an investor has the option to be repaid in cash, then the startup may get into serious trouble.
+Even more worrisome, in the case of an investor has the option to be repaid in cash, then the startup may get into serious trouble.
 In general, startups do not have a lot of cash on hand.
 Investors opting for cash repayment may well be a cause for an increased debt burden for the startup.
 This direct burn rate increase can be dangerous for the startup and for existing shareholders and investors that opt to convert into shares.
 The startup would then need to start paying back the investors as soon as possible, depending on what is written in the contract.
 This could mean a default or even bankruptcy of the startup.

 The fairest and clear cut way is to make it mandatory to convert into shares during either a qualifying event or at maturity.
 The only way of opting out should be when both startup and investor mutually agree on not converting and paying back the investor plus interest.
 But remember, you should always treat your investors equally, so if you offer one investor the option of opting out, then you should offer it to all investors.

-The above-mentioned practices in due diligence of startups can be quite complex to investors who are new to the startup funding scene.
+The practices mentioned above in due diligence of startups can be quite complex to investors who are new to the startup funding scene.
 And these are just a few common examples of red flags that appear in the due diligence process.
 Since there are so many examples, the main message for both startups and investors is to always keep the deal as simple as possible.
 Finally, make sure to get well-informed by fellow investors, or perhaps an experienced professional, when you decide to invest a large amount.
 I hope this information is useful to you when deciding on a startup deal.
 Please contact me if you want to talk more.

 Sign up for Leapfunder to discover promising new startups: